commtech/serialfc-linux/README.md

 need to recompile the kernel for it to take effect.
 The line you need to change in the .config file is SERIAL_8250_RUNTIME_UARTS.

+##### The `open` call is hanging.
+What am I doing wrong?
+There are a couple possibilities.
+If you are using an FSCC card, make sure you can have asynchronous mode enabled in the FCR register.
+Also, some of the older FSCC firmware versions require you to open the port in O_NONBLOCK mode.

 ##### How do I give my user account permissions to touch the serial ports?
 ```
 adduser <username> dialout